Overview of Pimsleur Japanese

 Reading is a great way to improve our skills in many languages.
 There are a lot of sources to learn the kanas alone, but unfortunately, there is little reading material geared to total beginners that would help us with the writing system.
 Material like NHK for kids or Hiragana times is for beginners in the sense that they use mostly kanas and easy kanjis, but of course, this does not help unless we already have a hefty vocabulary, in which case we are not total beginners.
 These resources tend to be geared to beginner native Japanese readers, i.e., Japanese children, who already have the hefty vocabulary, so all they need the book for is to learn how to write down what they already know.

-A series that provides a better gentle introduction to reading for non-Japanese beginners would be the Japanese Graded Readers books, with the big downside that the product has little-to-no competition so it is expensive; their prices are seldom low, regardless of whether we buy them new or used.
+A series that provides a gentle introduction to reading for non-Japanese beginners is Japanese Graded Readers, with the big downside that the product has little competition so it is expensive; their prices are seldom low, regardless of whether we buy them new or used.